binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     # Probably because the hosts.allow has ALL:ALL and hosts.deny is blank.
     # Which means all hosts from all domains are permitted access.

 NFS is one of those protocols that you need to have some understanding on in order to achieve a level of security sufficient for your target environment.
 NFS provides no user authentication, only host based authentication.
+NFS relies on the AUTH_UNIX method of authentication, the user ID (UID) and group ID (GIDs) that the NFS client passes to the server are implicitly trusted.

 {title="mount nfs export", linenos=off, lang=bash}
     # Make sure local rpcbind service is running: